 HCI and Software Defined Storage Will Reign Supreme

 VMworld had lots of HCI and Software Defined Storage talk.
 That is not surprising.
-However, during a Software Defined session that I attended, they predicted that 50% of existing storage will be software defined storage; 30% will be hyper-converged by 2019.
+However, during a Software Defined session that I attended, they predicted that 50% of existing storage would be software-defined storage; 30% will be hyper-converged by 2019.
 Wow!

 Tech Field Day for the World!